Endorsement Procedures

 Rule III – Significance of endorsements

 • Section 2.
-Endorsed candidates are entitled all services the 45th provides to candidates; for example, access to databases and lists, a listing in the 45th’s Endorsements Guide, ability to promote events through the 45th’s calendar, and the right to list the 45th as an endorser in campaign materials.
+Endorsed candidates are entitled to all services the 45th provides to candidates; for example, access to databases and lists, a listing in the 45th’s Endorsements Guide, ability to promote events through the 45th’s calendar, and the right to list the 45th as an endorser in campaign materials.

 • Section 3.
 Only campaigns the 45th has endorsed are eligible for financial support.